Search

 Stain

 A stain is a pigmented finish applied to wood to alter its appearance by adding color and highlighting the grain.
-In most cases, stains require an additional clear top coat (like a water based finished or polyurethane) to protect and preserve the pigments.
+In most cases, stains require an additional clear top coat (like a water based finish or polyurethane) to protect and preserve the pigments.

 What it’s best for: furniture, outdoor applications, flooring